Yorm-sk/ImageToTextBot/README.md

 # ImageToTextBot
 To start bot create:
- - bot in telegramm
+ - telegram bot
- - bot.properties file with 'name' and 'token' keys, where set name and token for your created bot in resources
+ - bot.properties file with 'name' and 'token' keys, where set name and token for your created bot in resources folder
  - Mysql Database, model for it stored in src/mysql
- - db.propeties with 'driver', 'url', 'username', 'password' keys, where set your parameters for database in resources
+ - db.propeties with 'driver', 'url', 'username', 'password' keys, where set your parameters for database in resources folder

 Then you can launch bot locally from StartServer java class